Coping Strategies for College Students with PTSD

 - Nov 25, 2024

-A cross section study of 332 higher learning facilities published May 30, 2024 on Jamanetwork.com found that between 2017 – 2022, the prevalence of students with PTSD increased 4.1% leaving a total of 7.5% of students suffering from PTSD.
+A cross-sectional study of 332 higher learning facilities published May 30, 2024, on Jamanetwork.com found that between 2017 and 2022, the prevalence of students with PTSD increased 4.1%, leaving a total of 7.5% of students suffering from PTSD.
 As the number of students with PTSD is growing, it is important to have an understanding of the symptoms, support, and ways to cope with the disorder while still fulfilling obligations.
+In this article, I will explore ways of coping with PTSD in college.

-The covid pandemic had a lot of factors that could make it more likely to develop a disorder, but two of the main ones are that there was the ever-present threat of death towards you and your loved ones, and the very nature of the pandemic forced us to self-isolate.
-Social support is both an insulator against developing mental illness, and an important factor of effective treatment of many mental illnesses (Burke, pg.
+The COVID pandemic had a lot of factors that could make it more likely to develop a disorder, but two of the main ones are that there was the ever-present threat of death to you and your loved ones, and the very nature of the pandemic forced us to self-isolate.
+Social support is both an insulator against developing mental illness and an important factor in the effective treatment of many mental illnesses (Burke, pg.
 334).

-The rate of those with PTSD who are attending higher learning of some kind is increasing in the U.S., and there is still much that is not understood about it.
-PTSD, as well as many other mental disorders, do not have obvious disabilities and symptoms of guilt and shame that are a part of the disorder can become worse as people close to the patient doubt the physical, mental, and emotional difficulties they experience (Molina, 2023).
+The rate of those with PTSD who are attending higher learning institutions of some kind is increasing in the U.S., and there is still much that is not understood about it.
+PTSD, as well as many other mental disorders, does not have obvious disabilities.
+The symptoms of guilt and shame that are a part PTSD can become worse as people close to the patient doubt the physical, mental, and emotional difficulties they experience (Molina, 2023).

 SYMPTOMS OF PTSD